top of page

 MD, FRCSC, BSc, MSc

-Dr. Mansour is an Assistant Professor at McGill University.
+Dr. Mansour is an Associate Professor at McGill University.
 He holds a fellowship in Minimally Invasive Gynecologic Surgery from St-Michael's Hospital in Toronto, and a Masters of Science in Epidemiology.

 Read more